osamagamal7/express_crash_course/README.md

 ```

  - so what we're gonna do is we're gonna log the URL that's hit and the date (we have access to part of the URL with request object)
-`req.protocol` is gonna give us (HTTP), then we're gonna do `://`  and then we wanna get the Host which is also available in the request object `req.get('host')` then we want what's called the original URL which is the page `req.originalUrl`.
+`req.protocol` is gonna give us (HTTP), then we're gonna type in `://`  and then we wanna get the Host which is also available in the request object `req.get('host')` then we want what's called the original URL which is the page `req.originalUrl`.

 if we go to postman and send a request and look in the console.
 We'd get the whole URL that's hit. `http://localhost:5000/api/members`